lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 ---
-layout: post
+layout      : post
-title: "Set up your own blog with Jekyll and GitHub Pages"
+title       : "Set up your own blog with Jekyll and GitHub Pages" date        : 2018-10-23 12:36:00 image       : "/assets/images/posts/2018/10-setup-jekyll-cover.jpg"
-date: 2018-10-23 12:36:00
-image: "/assets/images/posts/2018/10-setup-jekyll-cover.jpg"
-categories: Guide
+categories  : Guide
-tags: jekyll github-pages blog
+tags        : jekyll github-pages blog toc         : true
 ---

+# Introduction
 Setting up your own blog is a very easy task to do, especially nowadays.
 With the help of Jekyll, Ruby and GitHub Pages it really is just a matter of some couple of minutes.
 Plus it's totally free!